-f.
+- f.
 What is the current comprehensive plan designation of the site?

-- g.
-If applicable, what is the current shoreline master program designation of the site? - h.
+Unknown. - g.
+If applicable, what is the current shoreline master program designation of the site?
+Not applicable. - h.
 Has any part of the site been classified as a critical area by the city or county?
 If so, specify.

-YES, STREAM AND WETLAND

-i.
+- i.
 Approximately how many people would reside or work in the completed project?

-UP TO 8 PEOPLE

-j.
+Not applicable. - j.
 Approximately how many people would the completed project displace?

-- k.
-Proposed measures to avoid or reduce displacement impacts, if any. - I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any. - m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any. - 9.
-Housing Find help answering housing questions - a.
+None. - k.
+Proposed measures to avoid or reduce displacement impacts, if any.

+I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any.

+Land Disturbing Activity permit application adheres to County code and as such is in alignment with jurisdictional plans.

+m.
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any:

+9. Housing

+Find help answering housing questions

+a.
 Approximately how many units would be provided, if any?
-Indicate whether high, middle, or lowincome housing.
+Indicate whether high, middle, or low-income housing.

-1, MIDDLE